Frederick E. Olmsted: Consulting forester

 During World War I, Olmsted again worked for the Forest Service.
-He spent six months determining which lumber production was essential and nonessential.
-In 1917, he moved his consulting forester office to Palo Alto, California where he specialized "in inspection of logging operations with a view to efficient utilization of material and future productiveness of cut-over lands; systematic protection against fire; timber estimates and appraisals; topographic mapping; and logging plans."
+He spent six months determining which lumber production was essential or nonessential.
+In 1917, he moved his consulting forester office to Palo Alto, California, where he conducted inspections of logging operations to improve efficiency and future land productivity.
+His offices were in the new University Reality Company building on the corner of University Avenue and Bryant Street.
+As a consultant, he also created topographic maps and logging plans, appraised timber, estimated timber yields, and developed systems to prevent fires.